BigslimVdub/Aeon-GUI-Guides/Aeon-Wallet-CLI-Commands/Wallet cli.md

 This file is for listing all the commands of the Aeon wallet cli and what they are for.
 Section 1 is for running the wallet file via terminal or command prompt.
 Section 2 is for operational uses of the wallet-cli once connected and synced to a daemon.

-## Section 1 : Commands for opening and running the CLI wallet
+## Section 1 : Commands for opening the CLI wallet

 ## Running Aeon-Wallet-CLI: